Extremelyd1/HKMP/README.md

 The rest of the settings contain entries for damage values of most PvP enabled spells and abilities.
 Inputting a value of `0` will completely disable the damage.

+### Skins
+Skins can be installed by dropping a folder into the skins directory (`<steam>/Hollow Knight/hollow_knight_Data/Managed/Mods/HKMP/Skins`).
+If this directory structure is not present yet, it should be generated once you have launched the game at least once with HKMP installed.
+This folder can be named anything, but should at least contain a `Knight.png` and a `Sprint.png` file.
+These files should be a texture sheet that the Hollow Knight also normally uses.
+After running the game with skins installed, each of these skin directories should have a corresponding `id.txt` file generated.
+This ID file contains a single integer representing the ID of that skin.
+This ID can then be used in-game to select the skin from the client settings menu.
+Normally, these IDs start at `1` and incrementally increase the more skins you use, but it is possible to manually edit the ID files to use other IDs.

 ## Discord server
 You can also join the [Discord server](https://discord.gg/KbgxvDyzHP) for the mod.